-Found 20 - 30 results of 41 programs matching keyword " sun-earth day"
+Found 20 - 30 results of 48 programs matching keyword " sun-earth day"

 The sun holds an honored place in the lives of Southwestern Native Americans.
 Hear insights into the importance of the sun from Dr. Shelly Valdez, educator at Laguna Pueblo; Dr. Isabel Hawkins, solar researcher at UC Berkeley; and Andrew Garcia Sr., coordinator of Tewa dancers.
 Time-lapse footage of light moving across a pictograph at Wijiji 931.
-Watch as the square of light moves across the wall and niches at Rinconada.